mjtechguy/janjeezy-server/README.md

 ### Prerequisites

-Before setting up Jan Server, ensure you have the following components installed:
+Before setting up Indigo Server, ensure you have the following components installed:

 #### Required Components